 How we test session quality

-For the Editorial session assessment criterion (15% weight), we listen to a representative cross-section of sessions across topics covered by each app — typically 8–12 sessions per product over the four-week test.
-Our editorial team listens with the following checks:
+For the Editorial session assessment criterion (15% weight), we listen to a representative cross-section of sessions — typically 8–12 per product over the four-week test — with these checks:

-• Voice consistency: Does the narrator maintain a stable tone, pace, and register across sessions?
-Do production levels (volume, EQ) feel matched session-to-session?
+- Voice consistency: Does the narrator maintain a stable tone, pace, and register across sessions?
+Are production levels (volume, EQ) matched session-to-session?

-• Pacing craft: Are silence pauses placed where they serve trance induction (after suggestion delivery, before transition cues), or are they arbitrary?
-Does the session breathe?
+- Pacing craft: Are silence pauses placed where they serve trance induction (after suggestion delivery, before transition cues), or are they arbitrary?

-• Language discipline: Are forbidden YMYL terms absent?
-Are effort-reducing fillers absent (just relax, simply notice, gently allow)?
+- Language discipline: Are forbidden YMYL terms absent?
+Are effort-reducing fillers absent (just relax, simply notice)?
 Is research-suggestion language hedged appropriately?

-• Contraindication awareness: Does the app surface contraindications for users with relevant conditions (e.g. dissociative disorders, psychosis history) before session start?
-Does it warn against use while driving / operating machinery?
+- Contraindication awareness: Does the app surface contraindications for users with relevant conditions (e.g. dissociative disorders, psychosis history) before session start, and warn against use while driving / operating machinery?

 Rating scale: